 Dealing with Persistent Cat Pee Smell

 Even if you’ve tried some of the homemade DIY cat urine cleaner recipes and are still dealing with lingering smells, don’t give up!
-Enzyme cleaners, vinegar, and baking soda can all be really useful in getting rid of cat urine odors.
+An enzyme cleaner, vinegar, and baking soda can all be really useful in getting rid of cat urine odors.
 But, you might need to apply the cleaner a few times or try mixing different cleaners to get the results you want.
 Or, you could try combining baking soda and vinegar, put it on the stain, and let it sit for a few minutes before wiping it off.
 Just stay patient and determined, and eventually, the smell will go away.

 Keeping your home free of cat urine odors is not only good for you, but also for your family and guests.
 With the right homemade cleaners and techniques, you can have a fresh-smelling home again.